-In order to provide the development environment with necessary information about the available functionality in a user's code, ESD 4.10 provides a set of macros.
-These macros are necessary and useful when users add their own code that needs to be used from the logic node editor or layout designer.
+In order to provide the development environment with necessary information about the available functionality in a user's code, ESD provides a set of macros.
+These macros are necessary and useful when users add their own code that needs to be used from the logic node editor or layout editor.